-Taylor Swift's Response To A Question About Having Kids Calls Out This Double Standard
+Taylor Swift Clapped Back At A Question About Motherhood, Calling Out This Double Standard

 Unfortunately, double standards run rampant in our society, especially in regards to expectations for certain milestones.
 By a certain age, women are expected to settle down with a long-term partner, maybe buy a house, and, most importantly, have kids.
 And while there has been some progress toward loosening the reigns of societal expectations with regard to what age a woman is "expected" to have a baby, there are still some who have a hard age in their minds.
 So, you'll be thrilled to hear that Taylor Swift's response to a question about having kids calls out the nasty double standard.
 TBH, I'm so proud.